Why do employees leave? Steps employers should take to reduce attrition during the Covid-19 pandemic scenario

 A question for employers: What do you think your employees want the most at work?
 A probable answer to this would be salary and perks.
-This may be true to some extent, but more than any of these, “happiness factor” for employees depends more on trust, fairness and respect.
+While it may be true to some extent, but more than any of these, “happiness factor” for employees depends more on trust, fairness and respect.
+It is said that money is the biggest motivator, but the need for recognition and the feeling of belonging are hygiene factors, which if absent, cause employees to leave or switch their jobs.

 Other Articles by this Author: